jrpotter/notebook/notes/networking/ip.md

 <!--ID: 1750512996071-->
 END%%

-## Addressing
+## Format

-IP addresses are expressed in one of two formats: IPv4 and IPv6.
+IP addresses are typically expressed in one of two formats: IPv4 and IPv6.

 %%ANKI
 Basic